hanifahrizqy/Web-Scrapping-Database-TiktokStar-/README.md

 3. And first, I scrapped the information in that page and there's only one page for tiktok famous in that website

 4. Then, I scrapped in each name for their biography and background story.
 And it appears simply in my Google sheets in my website portfolio "fkjsfskj.abcs.com"
+5. The rest of it you can look the information in the python notebook that i've shared.